 The City of Butler, Missouri, contributes to the Missouri Local Government Employees Retirement System (LAGERS).
-LAGERS is an agent multi-employer, statewide public employee retirement plan for units of local government which is legally separate and fiscally independent of the state of Missouri.
+LAGERS is an agent multiple-employer, statewide public employee retirement plan for units of local government which is legally separate and fiscally independent of the state of Missouri.
 LAGERS was established in 1967 and is administered in accordance with RSMo.
 70.600-70.755.
-LAGERS serves approximately 836 local participating employers.
-These participating employers include 324 cities, 60 counties, and 452 other public entities during the plan year ended June 30, 2021.
+At June 30, 2022, there were 838 participating political subdivisions.

-Responsibility for the operation and administration of the plan is vested in the LAGERS Board of Trustees consisting of seven persons.
-Three trustees are elected by the employees who participate in the system, three trustees are elected by the members of the governing bodies of those political subdivisions which participate in the system and one trustee is appointed by the governor.
-The regular term of office for members of the LAGERS Board of Trustees is four years.
+Responsibility for the operation and administration of the plan is vested in the LAGERS Board of Trustees consisting of 7 persons.
+3 trustees are elected by the employees who participate in the system, 3 trustees are elected by the members of the governing bodies of those political subdivisions which participate in the system and 1 trustee is appointed by the Governor.
+The regular term of office for members of the LAGERS Board of Trustees is 4 years.
 Members of the LAGERS Board of Trustees serve without compensation with respect to their duties, but are reimbursed by LAGERS for their actual and necessary expenses incurred in the performance of their duties.

-For the City's year ending March 31, 2022, the net pension asset is based on an actuarial valuation performed as of February 28, 2021, and a measurement date of June 30, 2021.
+For the City's year ending March 31, 2023, the net pension asset is based on an actuarial valuation performed as of February 28, 2022, and a measurement date of June 30, 2022.